bluvoll/sd-scripts/README.md

 ## Why tho?

 Just sharing the codebase used to train the Rectified Flow model, so both people that know can scrutinize it, and people that *think* they do can shit on it.

+## How to train?

+Activate venv, install missing shit, edit config and dataset toml as per your needs run launch_all_training.sh, or run accelerate manually, simple as that.